5 things to know about how GPS trackers actually work

 The Global Positioning System (GPS) is a satellite-based navigation system of about 30 satellites encircling the Earth that was originally designed for military use.
 These satellites are constantly blasting our little planet with signals.

-Basically, the receiver that’s in your phone or car (or whatever you’re tracking) must receive signals from at least three of these satellites.
-And, based on how long the receiver takes to pick up each signal, it’s able to calculate the distance from that satellite.
+The receiver that's in your phone or car (or whatever you're tracking) must receive signals from at least three of these satellites.
+And, based on how long the receiver takes to pick up each signal, it's able to calculate the distance from that satellite.

 Is that making sense?